benoc617/policies/data protection documentation.md

 For all recoveries or parallel restores, we restore service configuration into MongoDB by using the Mongo Cloud Manager and documentation linked above.

 `mongodbrestore` is a script to perform MongoDB restoration using the Mongo Cloud Manager API.
-It accepts, at a minimum, the snapshot id and the MongoDB clusterID to restore the data into as parameters.
+It accepts, at a minimum, the snapshot ID and the MongoDB cluster ID to restore the data into as parameters.

 ## Testing
 We maintain multiple provisioned test customers that receive and index test log flow continuously.
 On a weekly schedule, a parallel restore of one test account, and a recovery of another test account will run, and both restored test instances will be brought online automatically.
 Once online, smoke tests will be run automatically to ensure the test instances are running, and the restores were successful according to some limited data comparison, and index size/count expectations.

 If any part of these automated restores and verifications fail, an alert will be sent to responsible engineers to repair the issue, re-run all backups if necessary, and re-test restores.

+In addition to full restore testing, we execute backup check scripts hourly for each customer.
+This backup check verifies that OpenSearch and MongoDB snapshots are present for the entire retention period as expected for the given customer, and that ISM (or Curator) for OpenSearch and Mongo Cloud Manager for MongoDB are configured according to specification.

+If any error is determined in configuration, or snapshots are not present for the required range, an alert will be sent to responsible engineers to repair the issue, re-run all backups if necessary, and re-run the check script.

 ## Alerting
 ### Prometheus Monitoring and Metrics